 If 81 percent of consumers are making impulsive purchases at least once a month, you are never done selling and upselling to increase profits and sales.
 So how do you achieve stronger sales by improving opportunities for impulse purchases from your customers?
 These strategic merchandising tips can help.

-Tip #1: Merchandise Seasonal & Trending Inventory Near the Cash Wrap
+Tip #1: Merchandise Impulsive Items Near the Cash Wrap and High-Demand Products

 Tip #2: Build a Photo Booth Station Using Store Inventory as Props

-Tip #3: Feature Bins Filled With Impulsive Items Throughout Your Displays
+Tip #3: Feature Bins or End Units Filled With Impulsive Items

 81% of consumers making impulsive purchases at least once a month.
 There’s no better time than now to be among the stores that capture these dollars.

-Finally, with a reported 81% of consumers making impulsive purchases at least once a month, there’s no better time than now to be among the stores that capture these dollars.
+Eight out of 10 impulse buys are made at brick-and-mortar stores – which means most stores benefit by having an impulsive item selling strategy.
+There’s no better time than now to be among the stores that capture these dollars.
 Discover high-margin, impulsive inspired inventory at ASD Market Week to help your store strengthen sales – and to help your store shine in merchandising opportunities.
 Learn more here.